 French windows lead to a private high walled garden with the chalet placed within high walls at the end.
-The chalet has twin beds, bunks, and shower room.
-Although with electric heating – the chalet is not up to the standard of the main house.
+The chalet has twin beds and bunks in one room, and shower room and electric heating.
 The kitchen has a vinyl floor, modern units, and breakfast table.
 Electric range style cooker, microwave, two fridges, freezer, dishwasher.
 The utility has a sink, washing machine, drier and WC and door to the garden.
 Oil fired central heating.
 Patio area and garden furniture.
 Since there are walls and towers, children should be supervised outside the house.
 Cot and high chair available.
-Private catering possible.
+Private catering possible and we can provide details of a really good cook, if you would be interested.
 Dogs allowed by arrangement.
 The house and garden make a fascinating and private retreat within the great castle, hidden from seasonal castle visitors.

 Many books have been written on Manorbier and there are many websites full of pictures.
 Perhaps the most succinct comment is from the 12th century: “The most pleasant place in all the broadlands of Wales.”
 It really is difficult to know where to start.
 Although it is open during the day to visitors from Easter to October, the house and garden are private.
 The inner bailey has flowers and shrub beds against the old vaulted chapel, keep, towers and well preserved walls.
 The house is partly within 12th century rooms and partly on and of old structures altered in the 17th and 19th centuries, and so is of different levels, with its own courtyard garden.
 There is nothing quite like shutting yourself in the whole castle, wandering amongst the walls, climbing the towers and knowing you have the whole place to yourself.
 Manorbier is romantic, fascinating and beautiful.
 This has long been an admired and unique holiday house.
 Now further improved, it must be one of the most exceptional and wonderful places to stay in all Britain.